KsushaGolikova/st2195_assignment_3/README.md

 4. A simplified solution for the query in Q4 in either R or Python (placed either in the R or Python *_sql folder) [1.75 points]

-Note that the database file should not be placed in the GitHub repository (it is quite large).
-Also, the R and Python scripts should save the output of the queries in csv within their respective folders [1 point each].